Saturday Live Game Cafe!

 17:30 BST (18:30 CET)

-The source for the team news for all matches are BBC.
+As before, the source for the team news for all matches is BBC.